sissi0907/test-nondex/README.md

 # test-nondex

-A test repository for a flaky test that NonDex will find.
+A test repository for flaky tests that can be detected by NonDex and other flaky test finding tools.